MahanFathi/OBJET/README.md

 No, I used Google Translate.

 ##### Why C++/SWIG and not PyOpenGL?
-* Data Scientists should learn to install dependencies on their own — life ain't always `pip install package`.
 * PyOpenGL is an overkill by nature.
+* Might be interested in using this library in other languages.
 * Might be interested in linking the data directly to CUDA later on.
+* Data Scientists should learn to install dependencies on their own — life ain't always `pip install package`.
 * This work has been done over a COVID-19 quarantine, I had to kill some time.

 ###### Ali Eslami et al.: www.youtube.com/watch?v=G-kWNQJ4idw